1963 FA Cup final: Broadcasting

-The game was broadcast live on BBC television as a cup final special edition of Grandstand, making it the 19th cup final to be broadcast live on television.
-The programme was presented by David Coleman from pitchside, where he spent the build-up to the game interviewing the players and officials as they walked onto the field an hour before kick-off.
-He then handed over to commentator Ken Wolstenholme, who was acting as the television commentator for his 11th FA Cup final.
+The game was broadcast live on BBC Television as a cup final special edition of Grandstand, making it the 19th cup final to be broadcast live on television.
+The programme was presented by David Coleman from the pitch side, where he spent the build-up to the game interviewing the players and officials as they walked onto the field an hour before kick-off.
+He then handed over to commentator Kenneth Wolstenholme, who was acting as the television commentator for his 11th FA Cup final.

 The match was broadcast in black and white, so the BBC requested that one team change kit, as the red of Manchester United and blue of Leicester would be indistinguishable to the viewers; Leicester was the team to change, wearing their white away kit.
-A newsreel broadcast was also shown in cinemas that evening by both Pathé and Movietone, both in colour.
-BBC radio coverage was provided by Raymond Glendenning and Alan Clarke, with a young Brian Moore acting as pitchside reporter.
+BBC Radio coverage was provided by Raymond Glendenning and Alan Clarke, with a young Brian Moore acting as pitchside reporter.

-National anthem

-The tradition at the end of the cup final was always to play the national anthem after the cup and medals had been presented but the United players were criticised in the press for not respecting this tradition as they began hoisting Cantwell onto the shoulders of Quixall and Crerand as the band began to play.
-Nearby journalists had to tell the United players to stop.
-The practice was done away with from the following season.